best-practice-and-impact/spreadsheet-accessibility/interim-draft.md

 Bear in mind that Excel can only tag one row as the header row.
 It is not necessarily a fail if you have subheading rows but as they can't be tagged as headers it may make the table confusing - so whenever possible, it is best avoided.

 ### Wrap text
-Use the ‘wrap text’ function and adjust row height and column width to ensure all text you want to appear in cells within a table is visible and clearly spaced out - this is important because users with dyslexia can find it difficult to read crowded text.
+It is best practice to use the ‘wrap text’ function and adjust row height and column width to ensure all text you want to appear in cells within a table is visible and clearly spaced out.
+This is important because users with dyslexia can find it difficult to read crowded text.
 It is also important because a screen reader will repeatedly read out ‘overflowing’ or ‘cropped’ after every cell which contains text that does not fit.

 It is OK for text outside a table to overflow the cell – a screen reader will still read out ‘overflowing’ or ‘cropped’ but as this won’t be repetitive it is not a problem.

-We consider this to be necessary to passs [guideline 1.4 distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable) but it is not specifically mentioned in the guidelines.
+This is not specfically mentioned in the accessibility guidelines, but could be considered necessary to passs [guideline 1.4 distinguishable](https://www.w3.org/TR/WCAG21/#distinguishable).

 ### Adding filters
 We advise you to avoid adding filters.
 They may fail the accessibility regulations if they obscure data.